egarrisxn/quikres/README.md

 The easiest way to deploy Quik|Res is with **Vercel**, the creators of Next.js.
 Smash the button below to begin.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme)

-## 🔮 Roadmap

-- [ ] Update Clerk to production
-- [ ] Support multiple resumes per user
-- [ ] Option to delete previous resumes
-- [ ] Option to permanently delete all data
-- [ ] Add more resume sections and social/link options
-- [ ] Tighten up this readme file
-- [ ] Update the screenshots for the manifest

 ## 📄 License